natgeosociety/marapp-frontend/packages/earth-map/README.md

 How are we doing this?
 We use deck.gl and luma.gl to decode each image in the GPU using WegGL.

+There are two types of preset decodes: `fires` and `treeCoverLoss`.

 ##### EXAMPLE
 See how we are using `params` and `decodeParams`.
 The difference between them is the effect that they will cause.
 A change in `params` will trigger a refetch of the entire layer.
 A change in `decodeParams` will trigger a repaint.
 That's why we can animate layers during a period of time, by using `decodeParams`.